 Professional Membership: Eligibility and Guidelines

-- Food Science and Technology professionals nominated for Membership must have a minimum of 5 years of experience beyond the B.S. degree (4 years beyond the M.S. degree or 2 years beyond a Ph.D. degree) in a position directly related to Food Science and Technology in industry, government, non-profit, trade association, private practice, or academic institution.
+- Food Science and Technology professionals nominated for membership must be employed in a position directly related to Food Science and/or Technology, or Allied field, in industry, government, non-profit, trade association, private practice, or academic institution.